 These are the steps that I most often revert to when planning, or when attending, a birthday party.
 The most important take-away from this post, is that severe allergies should never overshadow the fun and excitement out of birthday parties.
 By taking the proper precautions, and following some of my advice provided, you can face any birthday party (or special gathering) with confidence and ease.

-– Saverio M.Tags: Birthday, Party, restaurant, Saverio M.
+– Saverio M.Tags: Birthday, Holidays, Party, restaurant, Saverio M.